- It's the only guitar you'll ever need

 The Soundboard (Top Wood)

 The essential tonewood for an acoustic guitar is the soundboard (or top wood).
-It will have the most influence on your instrument’s projection, playability, and dynamics.
+It will most influence your instrument’s projection, playability, and dynamics.

 Martins uses various tonewoods on the soundboard, with Sitka spruce and mahogany being the most popular.
 However, other options are available for guitarists seeking more unusual constructions.